 5. If the stone is etched by an acidic liquid, it is marble, no etching means you have quartzite.

 As we have seen, both marble and quartzite are metamorphic rocks that look very similar.
 However, the minerals they contain cause a great deal of difference between them, which cannot be easily seen just by looking at them.
 Each stone has qualities required for a particular application, and knowing how to tell the difference can be an effective way to get the stone you want to use.

 When you’re looking to remodel your home, there are certain materials you’ll gravitate toward for your countertops.
 Certain materials have stood the test of time and remain popular choices.
 There’s no denying that a brand new marble or quartzite countertop can add elegance and charm to your home.
 While these materials are both attractive and functional, it can be difficult to decide which one is perfect for your interior.

-At Marble George, we can help.
+At George Marble, we can help.
 We have a wide range of materials to choose from in our newly refurbished showroom and have a friendly team of experts who can help you choose the ideal material for your home.
 For all other questions and information, or to purchase marble or quartzite, please contact us today! dream. design it. survive.